1945–46 NHL season: Regular season

 Veterans came back to their teams this year, as World War II ended, but many found they could not regain their form.
 One who did regain his form was the man formerly known as "Mr. Zero"—Boston Bruins' goaltender Frank Brimsek.
 He was shelled in an 8–3 contest with Chicago, but got better game by game.
 The Bruins had first place at one point, then finished second.
 Brimsek made the Second All-Star Team as a result.

-Max Bentley of Chicago led the league in scoring, and, because of the "Pony Line" including him, his brother Doug and Bill Mosienko, the Black Hawks were in first place at one point.
+Max Bentley of Chicago led the league in scoring, and, because of the "Pony Line" that including him, his brother Doug and Bill Mosienko, the Black Hawks were in first place at one point.
 But misfortune hit the Hawks when Doug Bentley injured his knee in a January 23 game and the team sagged.

 Frank Patrick, former Pacific Coast Hockey Association president and former managing director for the NHL, suffered a heart attack and was not released from the hospital for several weeks.

 A bombshell exploded on January 30, 1946, when defenceman Babe Pratt was expelled from the NHL for betting on games.
 However, he only bet on his own team and appealed his expulsion.
 On his promise he would not bet on any more games, he was reinstated.
 Pratt missed 9 games during his suspension.

 Maple Leaf Gaye Stewart led the league in goals with 37, but Toronto finished fifth and missed the playoffs for the first time since playing at Maple Leaf Gardens.

 Bill Durnan equalled George Hainsworth's record of three consecutive Vezina Trophies and led the league in shutouts with 4.